Dr Christopher Leyland

 Newcastle upon Tyne,

-I was appointed Lecturer in Applied Linguistics and TESOL at Newcastle University in June 2015, after having spent one year as a Postdoctoral Research Fellow for the Japan Society for the Promotion of Science at Kobe University.
+I was appointed Lecturer in Applied Linguistics and TESOL at Newcastle University in June 2015, after having worked as a Postdoctoral Research Fellow for the Japan Society for the Promotion of Science at Kobe University.

-I was a postgraduate student in the school of ECLS, first obtaining an MA Cross-Cultural Communication and International Relations, then a PhD in Educational and Applied Linguistics.
+I have a good deal of experience in language teaching, in the UK for UK Language Courses and for the JET Programme in Japan.
+After my time in Japan, I became a postgraduate student in the school of ECLS, first obtaining an MA Cross-Cultural Communication and International Relations, then a PhD in Educational and Applied Linguistics.
 During my time as a doctoral candidate, I taught extensively on ECLS' MA programmes Cross-Cultural Communication and Applied Linguistics and TESOL.
-I have a good deal of experience in language teaching, in the UK and for the JET Programme in Japan.

 I am an active member of the Japan Association for Language Teaching (JALT) and the British Association for Applied Linguistics (BAAL).
 I also participate in the following interaction-based research groups: Micro-Analysis Research Group at Newcastle University and CAN-Kansai in Japan.